suzuna08/Map-app/IMPLEMENTATION.md

 - `$props` for component inputs (replaces Svelte 4's `export let`)

 Shared state is extracted into `.svelte.ts` modules in `src/lib/stores/`:
 - **`places.svelte.ts`**: Data-access functions (`loadPlacesData`, `refreshTagsData`, `buildPlaceTagsMap`, `removeTagsFromPlace`, `applyTagsToPlace`) that encapsulate Supabase queries and the placeTagsMap join logic.
+Queries use embedded joins (e.g., `places.select('..., place_tags(tag_id)')`) to fetch junction data through user-scoped parent rows rather than scanning unfiltered junction tables. `applyTagsToPlace` uses a single `.upsert()` call with `ignoreDuplicates: true` instead of per-tag check-then-insert.
 These are plain async functions, not Svelte stores -- the reactive state lives in the page components that call them.
 - **`toasts.svelte.ts`**: A module-level `$state` array of toast notifications with `showToast()`, `getToasts()`, and `dismissToast()` exports.
 This enables toasts to be triggered from any component (page, API callback, undo handler) without prop-drilling.

 Runes are enabled project-wide via `svelte.config.js` with `dynamicCompileOptions` -- all non-`node_modules` files are compiled in runes mode.
 There is no per-file `<svelte:options runes />` needed.